Thinking in Public

 And to this day, I’m mad about it.

-But credit where credit’s due: it’s a brilliant idea.
+But credit where credit is due: this is a brilliant idea.
+One that goes far beyond consulting.

 I believe the fastest way to spot true expertise is when someone starts answering your question by “it depends”.